addff/2510-ITT440/10% Individual Assignment/M3CS2554C/NUR IMAN SHAZREEN BINTI MOHD HAZLEE/README.md

  1. To evaluate the overall load speed and efficiency of the target GitHub repository page using industry-standard metrics, including Google's Core Web Vitals.
  2. To establish a quantifiable performance baseline by determining the **Performance Score** and **Structure Score**.
  3. To identify and interpret specific performance indicators such as **LCP, TBT, CLS, and TTI**.
- 4. To pinpoint structual and content-related bottlenecks, such as slow asset delivery or inefficient code practices, by analyzing the GTMetrix Structure Audits.
+ 4. To pinpoint structual and content-related bottlenecks, such as slow asset delivery or inefficient code practices, by analyzing the GTmetrix Structure Audits.
  5. To provide a concise summary of findings and initial recommendations for performance improvement.

 ---